Commonly Asked Questions

 Today we are proud to say that because of the public discourse in 2011, we are better aware of our human rights.
 Many have branched out to form their own discussions, a step closer to protecting families from exploitation.
 But there is much work to be done.
 There is a ton of information that needs to be shared, which will provide evidence that adoption violates the inherent God-given right to our family and has, since its formation, devastated mothers, unnecessarily and permanently separated children from their biological roots, and divided and conquered the spirit of the family.

-People with their own agenda have, since the dawn of mankind, tried to snuff us out, our voices who know the truth and attempt to speak it.
-One of the biggest enemies of the truth is the adoption special interest groups, particularly those who sell adoption.
+People with their adoption agendas have, since the dawn of mankind, tried to silence us, our voices that know the truth and attempt to speak it.
+One of the biggest enemies of the truth is the adoption of special interest groups, particularly those who commodify children.
 Our ancestors have only us to investigate and speak the truth regarding the crimes committed against our family and community.

-One of the market's global promotional campaigns is "every child deserves a family"; such a campaign totally disregards the family—a family each and every child is born into.
+One of the market's global promotional campaigns is "every child deserves a family"; such a campaign disregards the family, the family each and every child is born into.

-Each child comes from an entire bloodline of immediate and extended relatives from generations past to generations future.
-Adoption abruptly cuts off the child from their long bloodline of ascendants to their descendants.
-International adoption actually manufactures orphans and pretends children are lone units to be matched with others under the veneer of providing a "service" so the matchmaker won't be seen as child traffickers.
+Each child comes from an entire bloodline of immediate and extended relatives, spanning generations past and future.
+Adoption abruptly cuts off the child from their long bloodline of ancestors to their descendants.
+International adoption manufactures orphans and pretends children are lone units to be matched with others under the veneer of providing a "service" so the matchmaker won't be seen as child traffickers.

-Since the Catholic Church organized the idea into a profitable system in the 1600s, the Protestant church started competing with them during the formation of America, and then the evangelical church flew with it (literally) over Asia.
+Since the Catholic Church organized the idea into a profitable system in the 1600s, the Protestant Church began competing with it during the formation of America, and then the evangelical church spread it (literally) across Asia.
 After Korea made attempts at's doors, the missionaries scoured Africa, and the special interest marketed to stars so that the act would be glamorized during the season of the AIDS pandemic.
-For those reasons, adoption does not deserve the respect it has today.
+For these reasons, adoption does not deserve the respect it currently receives.

 FFour Main Reasons Many Adult Adoptees in Adoption Truth and Transparency Worldwide Information Network No Longer Approve of Adoption: